Ezus-Software/ezusAPIDocumentation/source/index.html.md

 ## GET invoice

-Retrieve information for an invoice record in Ezus.
+It retrieves information for an invoice record in Ezus.
 You must specify to the Ezus API which invoice you wish to retrieve, by indicating its appropriate reference in your query parameter.

 ```shell
 curl --location 'https://api.ezus.app/invoice?reference=invoice_reference' \